BAPS Charities: Health

 In North America, it organizes health fairs run by volunteer medical professionals where visitors can undergo screening tests, participate in consultations, and receive treatment.
 These fairs help provide medical care and advice to people who lack access to quality health care, serving about 10,000 North Americans annually.
-With a goal of educating about major risk factors and causes of disease and a focus on preventing illness, the group has organized a series of health awareness lectures at over 60 centers across North America covering topics such as nutritional deficiencies, heart disease, stroke, and flu prevention, among others.

 In support of the National Institutes of Health's "We Can!
 (Ways to Enhance Children's Activity & Nutrition)" initiative to promote healthy habits in children, they organized Health and Safety Days for Children at centers across North America with the aim of giving parents, caretakers, and children knowledge about hygiene, healthy living, diet, and physical activity.
 BAPS Charities also runs a health awareness initiative in the United States focused on educating parents and children on benefits of a vegetarian diet.
 It organizes annual walkathons in cities across North America to help a wide range of community, health and humanitarian organizations.
 Recent beneficiaries of the walkathons include the American Cancer Society, American Diabetes Association, local schools, and local hospitals.
 To support biomedical research, the Toronto chapter raised funds through walkathons and donated $20,000 to the Princess Margaret Hospital Cancer Campaign and $100,000 for Toronto's Hospital for Sick Children's Research and Learning Tower Campaign.
 It works with local hospitals and blood banks to organize blood donation drives to help those in need of transfusions.
-Since partnering with the Susan G. Komen Breast Cancer Foundation, BAPS Charities has donated over $150,000.
-In 2022, the BAPS Charities donated $125,000 to the Susan G. Komen foundation.

-Covid-19 pandemic response
+COVID-19 pandemic response

 During the COVID-19 global pandemic, BAPS Charities has provided relief and assistance worldwide.
 Volunteers donated 5,500 N95 masks and 13,000 N95 masks to hospitals and facilities throughout New Jersey and Canada, respectively.
-In Melbourne, Australia, BAPS Charities provided food and care packages to vulnerable patients, and in New Jersey and New York City, first responders were provided over 4,000 hot meals.
 A community care program, 'Connect and Care', was launched in the United Kingdom to provide support to the needy and elderly.
 US Surgeon General Vivek Murthy praised BAPS Charities for hosting vaccination clinics at mandirs which increased accessibility for the elderly.
-According to the BAPS Charities North American Annual Report 2021, BAPS Charities donated over 175,000 PPE; over 90,000 meals, food, and care packages, and donated over $711,000 for COVID-19 relief in the USA and India.
 Thirty BAPS centers across North America administered over 38,000 COVID-19 vaccine shots over the course of 69 vaccination drives.